1egoman/funnies/README.md

 # Examples and Demo
 As of funnies `1.2.0`, funnies ships with examples.
-Take a look at https://1egoman.github.io/funnies/ or build them locally by cloning down this repository, then running `npm install && gulp examples`.
+Take a look at https://1egoman.github.io/funnies/ or build them locally by cloning down this repository, then running `npm install && gulp example`.
 This will start up a local server on port 8080.

 <br/>
 <br/>